rust-lang/rustup/doc/src/overrides.md

 archives.

-In these cases the toolchain can be named in the project's directory in a file called `rust-toolchain.toml` or `rust-toolchain`.
-If both files are present in a directory, the latter is used for backwards compatibility.
+In these cases the toolchain can be named in the project's directory in a file called `.rust-toolchain.toml`, `rust-toolchain.toml` or `rust-toolchain`.
+If multiple files are present in a directory, the latter present one is used for backwards compatibility.
 The files use the [TOML] format and have the following layout:

 [TOML]: https://toml.io/